fajarspace/informatikaApiDoc/content/main.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Computer Science API!
+You can use our API to access various Computer Science-related endpoints, which can provide information on a wide range of topics related to computer science and technology within our database.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We offer programming language bindings in Shell, PHP, and JavaScript!
+You can find code examples in the dark area on the right-hand side, and you can switch between programming languages using the tabs in the top right corner.

 **This example API documentation page was created with [DocuAPI](https://github.com/bep/docuapi/), a multilingual documentation theme for the static site generator [Hugo](http://gohugo.io/).**